Pei-Ling2024/pei-ling2024.github.io/_projects/7_project.md

 # Results

 <span style="font-size:24px">
-Results showed that the CNN model that we tested can capture human typicality rating.
+Results showed that the CNN model that we tested can capture human typicality rating in all the layers.
 </span>